Dental Implants in Chaska: Frequently Asked Questions

 What are the benefits of dental implants?

 Dental implants offer a number of benefits compared to other options such as a fixed bridge or traditional denture.
-Because they anchor your tooth replacement into the gums, your prosthetic won’t slip or slide around.
-Dental implants also promote better oral health by growing together with your jawbone and preserving it.
+Because they anchor your tooth replacement into the bone, your prosthetic won’t slip or slide around.
+Dental implants also promote better oral health by preserving the bone.
+They restore aesthetics, function and confidence.
 And, since they can last a lifetime without the need for refitting or replacement, dental implants are also the best financial investment you can make.

 How much do dental implants cost?

 The cost of dental implants in Chaska varies based on your particular treatment plan.
-In general, though, a single dental implant costs between $3,000 and $4,500.
+In general, though, a single dental implant starts at $2,200.
 You will pay more if you need to have a bone graft or sinus lift first.
 Options like All-on-4 dental implants are more affordable alternatives to traditional dental implants in cases of total tooth loss.

 Do dental implants ever fail?